The OpenAPI Specification

-The OpenAPI Specification (OAS) defines a standard and programming language-agnostic interface description for HTTP APIs, which allows both humans and computers to discover and understand the capabilities of a service without requiring access to source code, additional documentation, or inspection of network traffic.
-When properly defined via OpenAPI, a consumer can understand and interact with the remote service with minimal implementation logic.
-Similar to what interface descriptions do for lower-level programming, the OpenAPI Specification removes the guesswork in calling a service.
+The OpenAPI Specification (OAS) defines a standard, programming language-agnostic interface description for HTTP APIs.
+This allows both humans and computers to discover and understand the capabilities of a service without requiring access to source code, additional documentation, or inspection of network traffic.
+When properly defined via OpenAPI, a consumer can understand and interact with the remote service with a minimal amount of implementation logic.
+Similar to what interface descriptions have done for lower-level programming, the OpenAPI Specification removes guesswork in calling a service.

 This GitHub project is the starting point for OpenAPI.
 Here you will find the information you need about the OpenAPI Specification, simple examples of what it looks like, and some general information regarding the project.

 Current Version - 3.1.0

 The current version of the OpenAPI specification is OpenAPI Specification 3.1.0.

 Each folder in this repository, such as examples and schemas, should contain folders pertaining to the current and previous versions of the specification.